-- Increase the utilization of emerging and MWDO managers - Proactively identify best-in-class emerging and MWDO managers who demonstrate the capacity to become long-term viable partners of the Fund - Maintain guidelines and funding strategies that encourage the inclusion and support the development of emerging and MWDO managers - Employ prudent selection processes and practices consistent with the high fiduciary standards for all investment management decisions
+- Increase the utilization of emerging and MWDBE managers - Proactively identify best-in-class emerging and MWDBE managers who demonstrate the capacity to become long-term successful investment managers for the Fund - Maintain guidelines and funding strategies that encourage the inclusion and support the development of emerging and MWDBE managers - Employ prudent selection processes and practices consistent with the high fiduciary standards for all investment management decisions

 In implementing the Emerging Investment Manager Policy, the Fund has established target range goals based on its asset allocation.
-For the purpose of this program, the Fund hereby adopts the Emerging Investment Manager Policy (Exhibit E) utilization goals and evaluation methodology established for the Fund.
+For the purpose of this program, the Fund has adopted the Emerging Investment Manager Policy (Exhibit D) utilization goals and evaluation methodology established for the Fund.
 Results will be reported on a combined basis with Cook County.